Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-VersionOne.md

 https://www1.v1host.com/CompanyName.

--   **Login** -- this should be set to the login that you use to access V1 through its web interface
+-   **Login** -- this should be set to the login that you use to access V1 through its web interface.
+If you are using a V1 Access Token instead of a login and password, please use `"accesstoken"` as the login instead.

--   **Password** -- this should be set to the password that you use to access V1 through its web interface
+-   **Password** -- this should be set to the password that you use to access V1 through its web interface or the API access token.
+If the latter, please make sure to use the login name `"accesstoken"`.

 -   **Time Offset** -- normally this should be set to zero, but if you find that defects being changed in V1 are not being updated in